 Elements of the philosophy that is mentioned above has surfaced fairly recently in academic literature, yet this is but a fragment of an older more comprehensive body of knowledge about the mind – in ancient Egypt these “agents” were extensively studied and called “Neters”.
 This concept is true both on the physical plane, for example in the biological make-up of organisms, as well as on the mental plane, where we prefer to call them “intelligences”.
 These intelligences might be thought of as being somewhat similar to intelligent software programmes, programmes which oversee and carry out all of the many functions that go to make up our personal being.
 Some direct our digestive system, some regulate body temperature, some govern our emotions, others our various thinking processes, etc. However, these intelligences are more than a mechanistic piece of software.

 The 16th Century alchemist, physician and philosopher Gerhard Dorn has left a number of books that report of a journey deep into the mysteries of the inner planes, and an accurate contact and understanding of these different intelligences.
-There are a number of other examples of alchemical or qabalistic writings that are a testament to the underground tradition of the explorton of the Inner Worlds, and this tradition has lived on through the effort of modern day in groups like for example the New Zealand Tranceguild (no longer active) and the Heredom Group (now under name of Rubaphilos).
-Inner Garden now offers the unique opportunity to take on this journey yourself, in the footsteps of a select group of Philosophers that have pioneered and mapped this terrain before you.
+There are a number of other examples of alchemical or qabalistic writings that are a testament to the underground tradition of the explorton of the Inner Worlds, and this tradition has lived on until modern day (for example in the works of Robert Desoille and Carl Happich).
+Inner Garden offers the unique opportunity to take on this journey yourself, in the footsteps of a select group of Philosophers that have pioneered and mapped this terrain before you.
 To give you a foretaste of this Quest, we have uploaded the first (introductionary) stage of this quest to our Scribd account, which can be accessed here

 For a more detailed introduction of Vision Quest, check out the VQ articles here and as shown below.